mangushev/intent_slot/README.md

 # Intent slot model used in artificial assistant in the bank or similar industry.
-Implemented Tensorflow with instructions how to run to run on GCP.

 This is an implementation of "BERT for Joint Intent Classification and Slot Filling" - arXiv:1902.10909v1  [cs.CL]  28 Feb 2019.

-Also, this work targets gcp and TPU used for training.
+This work targets gcp and TPU used for training.
 It can be run off AWS or Azure, but some migration work will be needed.

 Joint training using BERT with loss calculated as total loss from intent and slots.
 Objective function is calculated as in equation (3) in the arcticle.

 Please make yourself familiar with BERT: Pre-training of Deep Bidirectional Transformers forLanguage Understanding - arXiv:1810.04805v2  [cs.CL]  24 May 2019

 BERT is extended to train model for joint intent and slots.
-In BERT for problem like this, we use first model output as classifier and other outputs can be used as output tokens for translation problem, for example.
+In BERT, for problem like this, we use first model token output as classifier and other outputs can be used as output tokens for translation problem, for example.
 So we use first token for intent classification and other tokens for slots.
-The challenge is that BERT uses sub-tokens, so it some alignment strategy is pursued.
-See the code!
+The challenge is that BERT uses sub-tokens, so alignment is done as it is mentioned in the article.

 Data used in this work: